Attstar2021/2nd-project/README.md

 # ***Rock Paper Scissors***

-Rock Paper Scissor is to entertain its user without the boundaries of age and experience limit, it is very easy and a good time passing game that has a truly randon which makes the game more fairer.
+Rock Paper Scissor is to entertain users without the boundaries of age and experience limit, it is a very easy and good time passing game that has truly random which makes the game fairer.

-This is responsive site and can be accessible on all size of devices for all type of user.
+This is a responsive site and can be accessible on all sizes of devices for all types of users.
 View the live project below,